rapPayne/react-vue-svelte-angular/README.md

 ## What is this?
 You're looking at a repository holding four versions of the same **exact** web application written using different frameworks.

 It's a dashboard app.
-It uses a bunch of placeholders with random colors to keep the app simple but we created one widget with a five-day weather forecast.
-With this we'll be able to show how React, Svelte, Angular, and Vue handle:
+It uses a bunch of placeholder widgets with random colors for simplicity but we created one widget with a five-day weather forecast for realism.
+This setup will demo how React, Svelte, Angular, and Vue handle:
 - Responsive web design
 - Consuming an API service using Ajax
-- Complex layouts using flexbox and gridview
+- Complex layouts using CSS flexbox and grid
 - Client-side routing in a SPA
 - Several generations of components
 - Passing props
 - Maintaining component state
 - Dynamically creating components

-## Rules
+## The rules
 To compare the frameworks apples-to-apples, they'll be uniform:
 - Use TypeScript
 - Use npm
 - No CSS preprocessors (like Sass, Less, Stylus, Tailwind, etc.)
 - No CSS frameworks (like Bootstrap, Material Design Lite, etc.)
 - No testing so we can keep things simple.
+- They must appear identical

 ## Dashboard app description
 We're building a site whose main feature is a dashboard.